rootkitchao/mnasnet_tensorflow/README.md

                   'mnasnet_b1':mnasnet.training_scope,
                  }
 ```
- If you want to use mnasnet as the skeleton in the object detection API, we provide the implementation of retinanet.Copy the files in the /object_detection/models directory to the directory where the object detection api is located, then add the model to model_builder.py.The configuration file is provided in the /object_detection/samples/configs/ directory
+ If you want to use mnasnet as the skeleton in the [object detection api](https://github.com/tensorflow/models/tree/master/research/object_detection), we provide the implementation of retinanet.Copy the files in the [/object_detection/models] directory to the directory where the object detection api is located, then add the model to [model_builder.py](https://github.com/tensorflow/models/blob/r1.13.0/research/object_detection/builders/model_builder.py).The configuration file is provided in the /object_detection/samples/configs/ directory

 ```python
 SSD_FEATURE_EXTRACTOR_CLASS_MAP = {